One day Prague travel itinerary – How to make the most of your visit in 2026

 While it’s not exactly a non-touristy view of Prague, if you follow my suggested walk, you’ll find that you’ll meet fewer people than if you start in the centre of Prague.

 Apart from the tram ticket to get you to the top of the hill to start the walk, you’ll not need to buy any more tickets (besides there is really no good public transport that would connect or take you part of the walk – it’s all within the inner town).
-The tram network circles around the Old Town Square, so you’ll always need to walk to get to the main tourist atractions.
+The tram network circles around the Old Town Square, so you’ll always need to walk to get to the main tourist attractions.

 Make sure you pack good shoes for your Prague visit, as you’ll be on your feet all day and Prague streets are full of cobblestones.
 Depending on which month you want to visit Prague, you’ll also need to pack a sensible clothes for the type of weather you’ll encounter.
+Last time I walk it, the entire walk was about 5.3 kilometres (3.3 miles) long, but that’s without any additional diversions.

 EVERYTHING YOU NEED TO KNOW BEFORE YOU TRAVEL

 Is one day in Prague enough?
+A local’s view

 One day is definitely not enough to see everything in Prague, but if one day is all you have, then my guide will help you to make the most of your day.